Wenyunity/algodoo-scripts/AlgicosathlonScoreboardREADME.md

 In order to add another contestant, they will need the following.
 Change **all items to the desired color.**

 - A Scoreboard Bar. **Make Sure ALL three boxes have the desired color.**
 - A sorter Bar.
-If you add a lot of contestants, you'll need to move the Event score upwards (and possibly expand the sorter horizontally.
+If you add a lot of contestants, you'll need to move the Event score upwards (and possibly expand the sorter horizontally).
 - An Initial Score.
 - A marble.